IMBMicroscopy/WiFi_Incubation_Monitor/README.md

 - Installation has been tested on Mac OS 15.3.1 with Arduino IDE 2.3.4
 - The Arduino IDE Serial monitor can be used to monitor and debug operation of the unit if required (ensure "Both NL & CR" and the correct baud rate (115200 default))
+- The BME280 may cause an I2C address conflict by default and you will need to change the address, either by setting the dipswitch to ON or installing a surface mount resistor to the address pad as per the board manufacturers instructions
 - Library versions tested
   - "SparkFun_STC3x_Arduino_Library.h" 1.0.0
   - "SparkFun_SHTC3.h" 1.1.4